 For me, I chose the stability of a solid network of friends and family in the place I grew up – Atlanta and it’s surrounding areas.
 This is because of my priorities.
 I viewed stability as essential in progressing in my career, health, and hobbies.
 If another move would progress that forward, I might re-evaluate it.

 For me, I want to travel, but I know that in doing so, I will have to sacrifice time and energy from other pursuits.
 I’ll have to spend time making new friends, learning new languages, figuring out my way around new cities – all awesome things, packed full of novelty, but in the context of a career and pursuits of passion – potentially distracting.
-I no longer view travel as an “escape” – a perspective shift, yes – but as my Mom would always emphasize: you carry yourself with you wherever you go.
+I no longer view travel as an “escape” – a perspective shift, yes – but you carry yourself with you wherever you go.

 I pack my trunk, embrace my friends, embark on the sea, and at last wake up in Naples, and there beside me is the stern fact, the sad self, unrelenting, identical, that I fled from.
 I seek the Vatican, and the palaces.
 I affect to be intoxicated with sights and suggestions, but I am not intoxicated.
 My giant goes with me wherever I go. ”